FastyBird/web-server-plugin/.docs/en/index.md

 }
 ```

-Each middleware have to be registered as a service with optional priority configuration
+Each middleware have to be registered as a service

 ```neon
 services: